romits800/romits800.github.io/about.rst

 ---
 title: About
 ---
-My name is Romy Tsoupidi and I am currently a PhD student at KTH.
+I am a PhD student at the School of Electrical Engineering and Computer Science (EECS), Royal Institute of Technology (KTH), under the supervision of Benoit Baudry and Musard Balliu.
+My main research interests are in the area of software-based security, software diversification, constraint programming and SMT solving.